mdamyanova/SoftUni-CSharpWeb-Meow/README.md

 -	Logout
 -	Ask for adoption
 -	View users profiles
+- View cats details
 -	Edit their profile

 Volunteers can:
 - View kitties for adoption and add, edit, delete them
-- Move kitty from for adoption to is adopted
+- Move kitty from for adoption to adopted

 Administrators can:
--	View admin panel
-  		- admin panel consists list of users, all kitties, when they can manage them
+-	Manage users, all kitties
 -	Edit kitty profile, set if it’s adopted
--	Very bonus thing: users can send message to admin with founded kitties.
-This is too deep for now. 